 It’s essential to present the sprint review as ONE team.
 What this means is a clear plan and order in which the team will present.
 Usually, the Product Owner starts by talking about the goals of the Sprint and what functionality is delivered.
-The Scrum Master can show burn-down charts and velocity of the team.
-After which development team will showcase their work.
+The Scrum Master can show burn-down charts and the velocity of the team.
+After which the development team will showcase their work.
 It’s always good to decide before-hand the order in which its presentation will happen and if we need to prep anything (E.g., setup any specific data, etc.).

 It’s also encouraged that most (if not all) team members get to present what they have achieved during the Sprint.
 It is not a good practice that 1-2 team members present the team’s work.

 Now we are done with all preparation activities.
 It’s time to execute the sprint review meeting.
 There are best practices that need to follow to conduct review meetings effectively.